-The local APIC is made up of APIC registers (see Table 16-2) and associated hardware used to control delivery of interrupts to the associated CPU core interrupt handler.
+The system programming interface of the local APIC is made up of the registers listed in Table 16-2 below.
 All APIC registers are memory-mapped into the 4-Kbyte APIC register space, and are accessed with memory reads and writes.
 The memory address is indicated as: